*Redis on ARM

 - Just use

-Performance testing of Redis was performend in the Raspberry Pi 3 and in the original model B Pi.
+Performance testing of Redis was performed in the Raspberry Pi 3 and in the original model B Pi.
 The difference between the two Pis in terms of delivered performance is quite big.
 The benchmarks were performed via the loopback interface, since most use cases will probably use Redis from within the device and not via the network.
+The following numbers were obtained using Redis 4.

 Raspberry Pi 3: